MarianoUnosquare17/imspector-vuejs/README.md

 - Must have indivitual profiles
 - User must be able to view his Valorant stats on his profile
 - User must be able to view other players profiles and stats
-- User must be able to see tips for any maps/agent aswell as add new tips or strategies
+- User must be able to see tips for any maps/agent aswell as adding new tips or strategies

 ## Should have
 - A user should be able to see his match history